 Depending on where you live, you may have one of the below county races on your ballot.

 Eddie Tejeda has lived in Redlands for over twenty years.
 According to campaign materials, he is running for Board of Supervisors to use his experiences as a local educator and City Councilman to continue to work to support the economy, improve transportation, and bolster climate protections.

-Tejeda is a special education teacher and an elected member of the Redlands City Council, which he does to stimulate his own learning and growth, and serve his community.
+Tejeda is a special education teacher and an elected member of the Redlands City Council, positions in which he has emphasized a commitment to serve his community.
 In City Council, Tejeda sits on the Parks & Recreation Advisory Committee, and the Municipal Utilities & Public Works Commission.
-He has been outspoken in his opposition to the Eastgate Air Cargo Facility project, and supports mass transit improvements, and the establishment of higher density housing along transit corridors.
-Tejeda has a strong interest in investing in some of the under resourced communities in District 3, like Mentone, and improving the overall infrastructure for cycling and the use of electric transportation.
+He has been outspoken in his opposition to the Eastgate Air Cargo Facility project, supports mass transit improvements, and the establishment of higher density housing along transit corridors.
+Tejeda has a strong interest in investing in some of the under-resourced communities in District 3, like Mentone, and improving the overall infrastructure for cycling and the use of electric transportation.

 According to our analysis, Eddie Tejeda is the strongest choice for progressive leadership in office.

 Last updated: 2020-02-27